 Sheet pan dinners are fast, simple and so convenient!
-This smoked sausage and vegetables recipe is made with broccoli, asparagus, red peppers, and potatoes in a sheet pan with a mouthwatering lemon herb marinade.
-And this one only take 10 minutes to prep!
+This smoked sausage and vegetable recipe is made with broccoli, asparagus, red peppers, and potatoes in a sheet pan with a mouthwatering lemon herb marinade.
+And this one only takes 10 minutes to prep!

 And let me tell you, this sausage sheet pan dinner turned out amazing!
 Full of zesty flavor, this one is delicious!